France is facing a new COVID-19 wave - French vaccination chief

 Register now for FREE unlimited access to Reuters.com

-PARIS, June 22 (Reuters) - France is facing a new wave of COVID-19 infections fuelled by new variants of the disease, French vaccination chief Alain Fischer said on Wednesday, as daily new cases reached an almost two-month peak the day before at more than 95,000.
+PARIS (Reuters) - France is facing a new wave of COVID-19 infections fuelled by new versions of the Omicron variant, French vaccination chief Alain Fischer said on Wednesday, as daily new cases reached an almost two-month peak the day before at more than 95,000.

 Speaking on France 2 television, he said there was no doubt there was once again an upsurge of the pandemic in the country, adding he was personally in favour of reinstating mandatory face mask wearing on public transport.